OneMadGypsy/fuzzquery/README.rst

 fuzzquery 24.5.28
 =================

 **fuzzquery** is a lightweight package for fuzzy word/phrase searches in a body of text.
 Tokens are used to determine the number and type of approximations that can be made at a token’s position, within your query.
+The api exposes 3 generator functions for performing searches - `finditer`, `findall`, and `iterall`.

 Installation
 ------------